jer-webdesign/visbook_strapi/README.md

 - Users can browse the homepage to see featured and new release books, or navigate to the Books page to view the full catalog.
 - Each book entry displays a cover image, title, author, price, and a link to a detailed view.
 - The Book Detail page provides comprehensive information, including description, publisher, published year, ratings, and purchase options.
-- Users can add books to their cart and proceed to checkout.
+- Both guests and signed-in users can add books to their cart and proceed to checkout.
 The Cart page summarizes selected items and total price.
-- To purchase, users must sign up or sign in using email/password or Google authentication (handled by Firebase Auth).
-- After successful payment, order details are saved to Firestore and users are redirected to a payment confirmation page.
+- Signed-in users (via email/password or Google) have their order history saved and can manage their account settings from the Account page.
 - The payment process is a simulation only and does not connect to any real bank account or payment gateway.
 It is intended for educational and demonstration purposes only.
-- Users can view their order history and manage their account settings from the Account page.
 - The site is fully navigable via the responsive Navbar and Footer, with clear links to About, Contact, and other informational pages.

 ### Contact Form & Automated Email Replies